SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-24-republican-impeachment-votes.md

    Class III is up for reelection in 2022. <sup id="fn7a">[[7]](#fn7)</sup>  It's this last class which is most likely to feel the heat of angry Trumpy voters in their upcoming reelection campaigns.
 (There were some amusing issues here.
-These datasets included spelling some senator's names with accent marks that were not used in the roll call vote reports.
+These datasets included spelling some senator's names with accent marks that dwere not used in the roll call vote reports.
 Also, there are 2 senators surnamed "Scott", from Florida and South Carolina.
 It's the presence of headaches like this that you know you're dealing with real data!)